-As a result of this Tier 1 analysis, mitigation such as converting fleet vehicles from diesel fuel to alternative fuels may be required for NOx emissions, due to its output being above the de minimis.
-All other emissions are below their de minimis thresholds; as demonstrated in Table 3.9-3 for the Build Alternative.
-General air quality conformity analysis modeling may be required in Tier 2 NEPA documents to verify these findings.
-Specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.
+During the Tier 2 NEPA studies, mitigation to reduce $NO_x$ emissions would be considered and investigated, such as converting fleet vehicles from diesel fuel to alternative fuels or implementing idling restrictions for locomotives at station stops and maintenance facilities.
+Although emissions are below their de minimis thresholds for the designated nonattainment and maintenance areas, as demonstrated in Table 3.9-3 for the Build Alternative, general air quality conformity analysis modeling may be required during Tier 2 NEPA analysis to verify these findings.
+Although unlikely for this Project, if pollutants are determined to be above de minimis for nonattainment and maintenance areas, specific mitigation measures, to the extent required, would be identified and discussed during Tier 2 analysis.